-Teaching kids responsibility is an important task.
+Teaching kids responsibility is an important task in raising self-sufficient kids.
 Read four real benefits they get (plus parenting tips to put into action).

 I had a problem: I was doing everything for my kids.